aplteam/Tatin/docs/PublishingPackages.md

 Note that both `]PublishPackage` as well as `]BuildPackage` assume that if the package about to be published depends on other packages these packages will be installed in a subfolder packages/.

 However, if the project is managed by Cider then Tatin investigates the Cider config file.
-Cider has a property `[CIDER]tatinFolder` that is designed to hold the folder with package dependencies, and if that is not empty then Tatin would use this.
+Cider has two properties `dependencies.tatin` and `dependencies_dev.tatin` designed to hold the folder with package dependencies, and if one of them is not empty then Tatin would use it, or question the user if both are set.

 If you do not use Cider but want to establish a non-default subfolder (read: not named packages/) as the one holding package dependencies then you must specify the subfolder with the `-dependencies=` flag.